 Make sure when your existing patients call that you are getting them in that day or worst case scenario, the next day!
 Even if you can only get them in to smooth a tooth, do a sedative filling, or prescribe an antibiotic, your patient wants and deserves immediate attention.

 Make sure you are not only getting them in right away but communicating how important they are to you and that you will take care of them now!

 You might be thinking that it is strange for me to say this.
 However, I have heard some strange things happen when patients call asking for emergency dental care.

-I have heard the dental administrative professional tell a patient in distress to go to the emergency room because the doctor’s schedule is just too busy.
+A dental administrative professional once told a patient in distress to go to the emergency room because the doctor’s schedule is just too busy.

-I have even heard another dentist’s name and phone number given to an existing patient who calls their own dentist looking for help.
+Then, there’s the time another dentist’s name and phone number were given to an existing patient who called their own dentist looking for help.
 The possibilities are endless!!